Minio S3 Object Storage Service

 Prometheus Integration

-By default, MinIO requires authentication to scrape the metrics endpoints, but Vanilla Minio Helm Chart, set MINIO_PROMETHEUS_AUTH_TYPE
+By default, MinIO requires authentication to scrape the metrics endpoints, but Vanilla Minio Helm Chart, set MINIO_PROMETHEUS_AUTH_TYPE environment variable to public, and authentication is not needed.

 # Service Monitor